-Through this simulation, students will also learn valuable project and time management skills and enhance their critical reasoning and analytical abilities.
+Through these experiences, students will also learn valuable project and time management skills and enhance their critical reasoning and analytical abilities.

-Students will expand their understanding of STEM through hands-on challenges designed to promote friendly competition and increased exposure to career pathways.
+Students will expand their understanding of STEM through a hands-on challenge designed to promote friendly competition and increased exposure to career pathways.

 - Constructing Catapults: Students will develop creative ideas and methods to transport medical supplies from one location to another, without having power and vehicles.